about-code/ng-mono/README.md

 and directly navigate to `http://localhost:8080/foo/`.

 **Where to go next?**

+Your sample project should look like [ng-mono-sample](https://github.com/about-code/ng-mono-sample) now.
-We have created a project which shows how to setup an Angular project with mono-repo project structure.
-Have a look into `README.md` of the sample project you created.
+We have created a project which shows how to setup an Angular project with a mono-repo project structure.
+Have a look at the `README.md` of the sample project.
-It describes some details of the project and advanced workflows such as building and publishing your feature packages to share them with others.
+It describes how to proceed with advanced workflows such as testing or building and publishing your feature packages to share them with others.